Ocoldwell/Ocoldwell/README.md

 # Hi there 👋

-I'm Ollie, I'm a junior front-end developer with experience with these technologies:
+I'm Ollie, I'm a front-end developer who works mainly with these technologies:

-- Javascript/Typescript using ES6, I :heart: arrow functions.
+- Javascript/Typescript
 - Semantic HTML
-- CSS/SCSS
+- CSS/SCSS and design systems like Bootstrap and Tailwind.
-- React
+- React, in particular using Next.js and hooks.
 - Angular
 - Node.js

-I'm passionate about accessibility, and writing clean code.
+I'm passionate about accessibility and attempting to write clean code.
 Feel free to check out some of my projects:

 - [Rubys Text Adventure](https://github.com/Ocoldwell/rubyscakeadventuregame)  🐶